We are: Determined

 Below are links to our Subject Overviews.
 This provides further information about each subject.
 It details what each year group learns and how we ensure there is strong coverage, 'stickiness' and opportunity for progress within each year group and across our year groups.

-Below are our latest Topic and Science Mats for the Autumn term 2020.
+Below are some of our Topic and Science Mats.
 These mats offer an overview of what we intend to teach.
 They are stuck in the front of our pupils' books and are an excellent reference point for the key vocabulary and end points we expect our children to know.
 We also send these home so that parents can continue to support their children at home.

 In addition to this, below are a number of other policies that are key to Cavendish Junior School.
 These policies are used in many subjects across many aspects of the school: